Caphtori/readme-generator/README.md

 - [Questions](#questions)

 ## Instsallation
-Download the repo file.
-If needed, install node.
+Download the contents of the repo.
+Install node if needed.

 ## Usage
-Using the terminal, navigate into the project folder.
-Enter the command: node index.js
+Using the terminal, navigate to the project folder.
+Enter the commend: node index.js

 ## License
 readme-generator is covered under the MIT license.

 For more information, please visit the MIT [chooselicense page](https://choosealicense.com/licenses/mit/).

 ## Contributing
-No contributions will be accepted at this time.
+Additional contributions will not be accepted at this time.

 ## Tests
-There are no tests to run at this time.
+No tests are available for this project.

 ## Questions
 For questions, please contact me at:

 github: placeholder

 email: placeholder